mhaupt/basicode/README.md

 Java and there are multiple unused line numbers below 1000 that can be used for additional subroutines.

+### Call Stack: `GOSUB 962`

+Whenever this subroutine is called during execution, the current BASICODE call stack will be printed to the Java console.
+Execution will _not_ be paused as would be the case with a breakpoint (see below).

 ### Breakpoints: `GOSUB 963`

 Use this to trigger a breakpoint during execution.
 When this subroutine is